WildMeOrg/codex-frontend/CONTRIBUTION_GUIDE.md

 ## Global state

 This project uses Redux but only minimally.
-Not all responses from the server need to be held in the store, only things that are referenced constantly.
+Not all responses from the server need to be held in the store, only things that are used all over the place.

 ## Translations

 All displayed text must support translation - for this we use `react-intl`.
 Translation keys are verbatum English abbreviations of the displayed text in all caps.
-English translations are stored in `en.json`.
+You can see some examples in `/locale/en.json`.

 If you want to help translate the project, that is very much appreciated and needed, but please don't do it by manually editing files in `/locale`.
 Your changes will wind up getting overwritten by Transloadit.